pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted-composer/05-contrib-custom.md

     git commit -m "Copy custom themes"
     ```

-3. Navigate to the Pantheon site directory and copy any other custom code you need from your old platform site.
+- Copy any other custom code you need from your old platform site.

 ### settings.php